puppetlabs/trapperkeeper/README.md

 If you need to test the shutdown behavior of your application, you may find yourself trying to do `lein run` and then sending a CTRL-C or `kill`.
-However, due to the way leinengen manages JVM processes, this CTRL-C will be handled by the lein process and won't actually make it to trapperkeeper.
+However, due to the way leinengen manages JVM processes, this CTRL-C will be handled by the lein process and won't actually make it to Trapperkeeper.
 If you need to test shutdown functionality, you'll want to use `lein trampoline run`.

 However, one quirk that we've discovered is that it does not appear that lein's